Restaurant Liability Insurance

-But if you own the building, it’s always a good idea to ensure it to the correct amount of replacement cost in case of a major loss like a fire.
+But if you own the building, it’s always a good idea to ensure it to the correct amount of replacement cost in case of a significant loss like a fire.

 Personal Property Coverage

-Also, insuring your personal property will help to rebuild your business in case of loss.
-It will cover you for what´s inside your Restaurant in case of peril, in other words, you will have the coverage for your tables, chairs, kitchen equipment, etc.
+Insuring your personal property will help to rebuild your business in case of loss.
+It will cover you for what’s inside your restaurant in case of peril.
+In other words, you will have coverage for your tables, chairs, kitchen equipment, etc.

 General Liability Coverage

-Liability insurance will take care of your defense and settlement expenses.
+General Liability Insurance is a must-have to protect yourself from this financial cost of Liability insurance will take care of your defense and settlement expenses.

-Liquor liability insurance
+Liquor liability Insurance

 Now, nobody likes to think about the idea of having a dishonest person working for you, but unfortunately, it happens.
-No one is exempt from suffering a theft, that´s why we advise you to not disregard this coverage to protect your investment and in the worst-case scenario be able to recover what you lost due to a dishonest person.
+No one is exempt from suffering a theft.
+That’s why we advise you not to disregard this coverage to protect your investment and, in the worst-case scenario, be able to recover what you lost due to a dishonest person.

-Food contamination insurance or Spoilage Coverage
+Food Contamination Insurance or Spoilage Coverage

-Business interruption insurance, also known as business income insurance
+Business Interruption Insurance, also known as business income insurance

 The following are typically covered under a business interruption insurance policy: